 The limitations of current guidelines for offshore turbulence modelling, such as IEC 61400-1 (2005), have been highlighted in the past (Cheynet et al., 2017, 2018).
-Site-specific measurements advised by IEC 61400-1 (2005) are related to the mean flow and integral turbulence characteristics.
+Site-specific measurements advised by IEC 61400-1 (2005) are justified for related to the mean flow and integral turbulence characteristics.
 However, for the spectral characteristics, appropriate scaling can be used to display universal shapes over specific frequency ranges.
-In this regard, the present study addresses similar challenges as discussed by Kelly (2018) but focuses on some specific aspects not covered by the spectral tensor of homogeneous turbulence (Mann, 1994).
-Firstly, the low-frequency fluctuations are generally underestimated by the uniform-shear model, especially under convective conditions (De Maré and Mann, 2014; Chougule et al., 2018).
+In this regard, the present study addresses similar challenges as discussed by Kelly (2018) but focuses on some specific aspects not covered by the spectral tensor of homogeneous turbulence ; upon which the model by Kelly (2018) was developed: (1) (Mann, 1994).
+Firstly, the low-frequency fluctuations are generally underestimated by the uniform-shear model, especially under convective conditions (De Maré and Mann, 2014; Chougule et al., 2018) and (2).
 Secondly, the vertical coherence of turbulence is not always described accurately by the spectral tensor (Mann, 1994; Cheynet, 2019).

-Using the unexplored sonic anemometer data from Vindeby database, this study looks at the characteristics of offshore turbulence in the frequency space.
-The objective is to quantify the similarities between these characteristics and those identified on FINO1 (Cheynet et al., 2018).
-Such a comparison is relevant to establishing new offshore wind turbulence models that can be used to improve the design of tuture multi-megawatt offshore wind turbines.
-Whereas the measurement data from FINO1 were obtained 40 km away from the shore, at heights between 40 m and 80 m above the mean sea level (amsl), those from the Vindeby database were collected only 3 km from the seaside and at heights between 6 m and 45 m amsl.
-Therefore, the two data sets offer a complementary description of wind turbulence above the sea.
+Using the unexplored sonic anemometer data from the Vindeby database, this study looks at the characteristics of offshore turbulence in the frequency space.
+The objective is to quantify the similarities between these characteristics and those identified on the FINO1 platform (Cheynet et al., 2018).
+Such a comparison is relevant to establishing new offshore wind turbulence models that can be used to improve the design of the future multi-megawatt offshore wind turbines.
+Whereas the measurement data from the FINO1 platform were obtained 40 km away from the shore, at heights between 40 m and 80 m above the mean sea level (amsl), those from the Vindeby database were collected only 3 km from the seaside and altitudes at heights between 6 m and 45 m amsl.
+Therefore, the two datasets data sets offer a complementary description of wind turbulence above the sea.

-The present study is organised as follow: Section 2 describes the instrumentation and the site topography.
+The present study is organized organised as follow: Section 2 describes the instrumentation and the site topography.
 Section 3 summarises the data processing, the assumptions, and the models used to study the spectral characteristics of turbulence.
 Section 4 presents the methodology used to assess the data quality and selection of stationary velocity data.
 Section 5 first evaluates the applicability of surface-layer scaling for the anemometer records at 6 m amsl.
-Then, the one-point velocity spectra and co-coherence estimates from Vindeby are compared with predictions from semi-empirical models established on FINO1 (Cheynet et al., 2018) to assess the similarities of the spectral characteristics between the two sites.
-Finally, the applicability of the Vindeby database for the design of an adequate turbulence model for offshore wind turbines is discussed in Section 5.5.
+Then, the one-point velocity spectra and co-coherence estimates from Vindeby are compared with the predictions from semi-empirical models from the established on FINO1 platform (Cheynet et al., 2018) to assess the similarities between both sites of the spectral characteristics between the two sites.
+Finally, the applicability of the Vindeby database for the design of an adequate turbulence model for offshore wind turbines is discussed in Section 5.1.